 According to the New Testament, Andrew the Apostle, also known as Saint Andrew, was a disciple of Jesus.
 He is the brother of Saint Peter and was part of the inner circle of Jesus Christ.

 In the Orthodox tradition, he is known as the First-Called.
 The Patriarch of Constantinople is the apostolic successor to Saint Andrew.

 Andrew was born in the early first century in the village of Bethsaida on the Sea of Galilee, according to the New Testament.
-Andrew, like his younger brother Simon Peter, was a fisherman.
-Andrew’s name means “strong,” and he was well-known for his social skills.
+He was a fisherman.
+His name means “strong,” and he was well-known for his social skills.

 According to Matthew’s Gospel, Jesus was walking along the shore of the Sea of Galilee when he noticed Andrew and Simon Peter fishing.